rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 ### BashOperator

 The BashOperator executes a bash command.
 This example contains three bash tasks, two of which can be executed in parallel.
-To execute it, activate the tutorial DAG.
-Enter to the view for the DAG and you will see that the first task of the DAG will be scheduled and then queued to be executed.
+To execute it, activate the tutorial DAG and enter the view for the DAG.
+You will then see that the first task of the DAG will be scheduled and then queued for completion.

 ### S3FileTransformOperator